Geuthur/aa-killstats/README.md

 - KILLSTATS_APP_NAME:          `"YOURNAME"`     - Set the name of the APP

 - KILLSTATS_LOGGER_USE:        `True / False`   - Set to use own Logger File

-- KILLSTATS_CORPSTATS_TWO:     `True / False`   - Set to use Corp Stats Two APP to Fetch Members that are not registred

 If you set up KILLSTATS_LOGGER_USE to `True` you need to add the following code below: